Author Bio Clichés New Authors Should Always Avoid

 Author, writer, novelist, poet, editor, proofreader, graphic designer, and publisher.

-Quite a list of skills for one person.
+That’s quite a list of skills for one person to possess.

 But simply a self-published author would probably be much more accurate and informative.